 Immigration Attorney Career Information

-Growth for lawyers is expected to be approximately 6%, or about as fast as average from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Growth for lawyers is expected to increase as fast as the average through 2028, according to the U.S. Bureau of Labor Statistics (BLS).
 Competition for jobs is expected to be keen because of the number of lawyers law schools are producing.
 An attorney who wants to practice immigration law as a sole practitioner may have an easier time doing so in smaller communities.
 Big firms tend to have offices in metropolitan areas creating added competition for a lawyer starting a new practice.

 Whether the issue is work visas, green cards, passports, or other factors of immigration, a special attorney is appointed to work on it for their client.
 Immigration lawyers generally have to go through the same educational requisites as all other lawyers.
 They also may gain experience in an appropriate law clinic.